 • If you pick up mail once a month, a medium-large box is a good choice.

 You can always get a small postal box and then upgrade to a larger one.
 However, USPS does not like your mailbox to overflow.
 If your mailbox overflows, they will ask you to move to a larger box.
-The hassle of moving to a new box is not worth it.
+The hassle of moving to a new box is almost never worth it.

 Step 2.
 Get a PO Box